In this article, you can read about the latest website hacking statistics from 2021.

 There are different sources for statistics on website security, and some information varies based on the scope of each study.

 According to the latest ENISA Threat Landscape Report, two-thirds of web application attacks included SQL injection attacks.

 There was a 52% increase in the number of web application attacks in 2019 compared with 2018.

 And 84% of observed vulnerabilities in web applications were security misconfiguration.
 (Source: ENISA)

 In the second quarter of 2020, we surveyed over 300 web developers, freelancers, and digital agencies.
 The aim was to understand if they are worried about website security, which makes them worry, and what are challenges they want to overcome.

-The responses were shocking.
+The responses to the Patchstack study done with digital agencies and developers were shocking.
 Two hundred forty-three (243) respondents stated that they were increasingly worried about website security.

 This means over 70% of digital agencies and freelancers are worried about website security.
 This number was slightly higher (75%) among WordPress users.